vsowjanyarani/doc/README.md

  Deploying the cluster autoscaler using the folllowing link https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html
  ## Enabling hpa in prod environment
- A HorizontalPodAutoscaler (HPA for short) automatically updates a workload resource (such as a Deployment or StatefulSet), with the aim of automatically scaling the workload to match demand.
+ A HorizontalPodAutoscaler (HPA) automatically updates a workload resource (such as a Deployment or StatefulSet), with the aim of automatically scaling the workload to match demand.
  Horizontal scaling means that the response to increased load is to deploy more Pods.
+ HPA is enabled in prod environment by increase and decrease the number of replicas (by updating the Deployment) to maintain an average CPU utilization across all Pods of 50%, minimum 1 instance and maximum 10 instances.
  ## PROMETHEUS AND GRAFANA
  Prometheus is an opensource systems monitoring and alerting tool kit.
 It collects and stores metrics as time series data.
 PromQL is the query language can be used to query the metrics.